jomatheux/jomatheux/README.md

 ###

 <p align="left">Computer Science student.
 Ability to solve problems, quick learning, resilience, commitment, excellent interpersonal skills.
-I look for opportunities to apply and expand my knowledge in a technology company.<br>📚 I'm currently learning Java, Html, Css.<br>🎯 Goals: I want to be a renowned Back-End developer.</p>
+I look for opportunities to apply and expand my knowledge in a technology company.<br>🎯 Goals: I want to be a renowned Back-End developer.</p>

 ###